 Backup photos from your computer

-- Back up photos and videos from your Windows or Mac computer and any time you connect a phone, camera, or storage card using the Google Photos Backup desktop uploader.
+- Back up photos, videos and documents from your Windows or Mac computer and any time you connect a phone, camera, or storage card using the Google Backup and Sync desktop uploader.

-- When you set up Google Photos Backup on your computer, you can choose to upload photos and videos from a phone, camera, or storage card.
+- When you set up Google Backup and Sync on your computer, you can choose to upload photos and videos from a phone, camera, or storage card.

 Back up photos & videos from a mobile device with Google Photos back up & sync